 - Many izakaya restaurants serve a small dish of food that you haven’t ordered.
 This is an appetizer, and it’s included in the table charge.
 About 200 to 500 yen is added to the bill for this.
 This depends on the restaurant.
 If it bothers you, ask when you enter a restaurant.

-- You may be asked to take off your shoes before entering the building, or change into indoor slippers.
+- You may be asked to take off your shoes before entering a building, or to change to indoor slippers.

 - There is no need to pay tips when shopping, at bars and restaurants, in hotels or taxis.
 Just saying “Arigato” is enough.

-- Japanese toilettes consist largely of western style toilettes and Japanese style toilettes.
+- Japanese toilets are eitherwestern-style sitting toilets or Japanese-style squat toilets.
 Bear in mind the next person to use the toilet, and use it properly.